EyeslyMeribhaJohnsonPaulraj/Cloudcredits/Project1_Sales Forecasting with ARIMA, ETS, and Random Forest (Power BI + Python)/README.md

 📊 Dashboard
 ---------------------------------------------------------------------------------------------------------------------------
 Developed a 5-page interactive Power BI dashboard including:

-Sales overview and KPIs
+- Sales overview and KPIs

-Data exploration and trends
+- Data exploration and trends

-Forecast comparison (ARIMA & ETS)
+- Forecast comparison (ARIMA & ETS)

-Random Forest predictions
+- Random Forest predictions

-Final business insights
+- Final business insights

 ---------------------------------------------------------------------------------------------------------------------------

 🚀 Implementation
 --------------------------------------------------------------------------------------------------------------------------
 This project was implemented as a prototype end-to-end forecasting system combining machine learning models with an interactive Power BI dashboard.
-It demonstrates how retail businesses can integrate predictive analytics into their operational workflows for data-driven decision-making.
+It demonstrates how predictive analytics can be integrated into retail operational workflows to support data-driven decision-making.

 -----------------------------------------------------
 📊 Business Value
 ---------------------------------------------------------------------------------------------------------------------------
-This project highlights how data science solutions can support business stakeholders in making strategic decisions.
+This project demonstrates how data science solutions can support business stakeholders in making strategic and operational decisions.
-The forecasting system provides actionable insights that can improve inventory planning, reduce operational risks, and enhance overall business efficiency.
+The forecasting system provides actionable insights that enhance inventory planning, reduce operational risks, and improve overall business efficiency.

 ----

 🔮 Future Scope
 ---------------------------------------------------------------------------------------------------------------------------
 This system can be further extended to:

-Real-time forecasting using streaming data
+- Real-time forecasting using streaming data

-Deployment on cloud platforms such as AWS or Azure
+- Deployment on cloud platforms such as AWS or Azure

-Integration with enterprise systems (ERP / supply chain tools)
+- Integration with enterprise systems (ERP / supply chain tools)

-Automated retraining pipelines for continuous model improvement
+- Automated retraining pipelines for continuous model improvement

 -------------------------------------------------------------------------------------------------------------------------
 🔗 LinkedIn